 One of these lenses focuses on natural stream flows and healthy riparian areas.
 Prairie streams once supported a wide array of plants and wildlife, including nearly half of all prairie birds.
 However, much of this habitat has been lost over the last century.

-Today, the Reserve is home to several intact riparian sites with impressive biodiversity, especially when migratory shorebirds arrive each spring.
+Today, American Prairie is home to several intact riparian sites with impressive biodiversity, especially when migratory shorebirds arrive each spring.
 Collaborators like World Wildlife Fund and the Montana Conservation Corps have helped restore sites in the Sun Prairie region along Box Elder and Telegraph Creeks, and last year’s PRO volunteers planted trees and shrubs along Third Creek.
-We also continue to assess opportunities for diversion dam removal that would help restore connectivity across the Reserve, greatly improving our Freese Scale ratings.
+We also continue to assess opportunities for diversion dam removal that would help restore connectivity across the prairie, greatly improving our Freese Scale ratings.

 HOW DOES THE FREESE SCALE WORK?

-Each year, our land managers and range specialists rate the regions of the Reserve according to the Freese Scale, taking into account additional data from experts, partners, and the Landmark program.
+Each year, our land managers and range specialists rate the regions of American Prairie according to the Freese Scale, taking into account additional data from experts, partners, and the Landmark program.
 The total score for a particular area is recorded and retained, allowing for annual comparisons.
 Armed with this information, we decide what approaches in management could lead to improved score.
-This measurable yet flexible structure is part of our adaptive management approach to all Reserve lands.
+This measurable yet flexible structure is part of our adaptive management approach to all American Prairie lands.
 Learn more and see current ratings.

 Want to see more stories like this?

-This article originally appeared in The Sentinel, our biannual publication for members.
-Starting this fall, we'll continue to post updates on our News and Blog pages but The Sentinel will only be provided in print and digital to members in appreciation for their support.
+This article originally appeared in The Sentinel, our biannual publication.
+Starting this fall, we'll continue to post updates on our News and Blog pages, and The Sentinel will be provided in print and digital versions.